915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 * <https://www.python.org>: The major Python web site.
 It contains code, documentation, and pointers to Python\-related pages around the web.
-* <https://docs.python.org>: Fast access to Pythonâs documentation.
+* <https://docs.python.org>: Fast access to Python’s documentation.
 * <https://pypi.org>: The Python Package Index, previously also nicknamed the Cheese Shop [\[1]](#id2), is an index of user\-created Python modules that are available for download.
 Once you begin releasing code, you can register it here so that